danielbodnar/awesome-stars/README.md

 ## tui

+- [jalada/gdrive-search](https://github.com/jalada/gdrive-search) - A TUI to quickly find files in your Google Drive
 - [sxyazi/yazi](https://github.com/sxyazi/yazi) - 💥 Blazing fast terminal file manager written in Rust, based on async I/O.
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [ratatui-org/ratatui](https://github.com/ratatui-org/ratatui) - Rust library that's all about cooking up terminal user interfaces (TUIs)